RamanLab/iCOMIC_doc/docs/getting_started.md

-Refer section 9 Tutorials to see typical set of actions to run iCOMIC pipelines
+Refer section 9 Tutorials for the typical set of actions to run iCOMIC pipelines

 #### 3.7.
 Output information